aspose-slides/Aspose.Slides-API-References/english/php-java/license/setlicense/_index.md

 ---
 title: setLicense
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 50
 url: /php-java/license/setlicense/
 ---

-## setLicense(java.io.InputStream) method
+## setLicense(InputStream stream)  method
 Licenses the component.

  In this example, an attempt will be made to find a license file named MyLicense.lic